circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 aws_auth | N | Map | Authentication for AWS Elastic Container Registry (ECR)
 {: class="table table-striped"}

-The first `image` listed in the file defines the primary container image where all steps will run.
+The first `image` listed under a job defines the job's own primary container image where all steps will run.

 `entrypoint` overrides the image's `ENTRYPOINT`.